I believe that it’s important to have a VPN for travel for four reasons. It:

 - Saves me hassle.
 Read Eek!
 I Lost My Credit Card for how it saved me a lot of hassle when my credit card went missing.

 Here’s what this post covers.
-If you already know that you want to set up a VPN, skip to the fourth link.
-If you’re not sure that it’s important for travel and whether you need it, read through the first three sections as well.
+If you already know that you want to set up a VPN, skip to the fourth link below.
+If you’re not sure that it’s important and whether you need it, read through the first three sections as well.
+While the issue above is important, this post will emphasize the value of a VPN when traveling.

 - Why I Use a VPN as I Travel